bl-sdk/unrealsdk/README.md

 - `UNREALSDK_SHARED` - If set, compiles as a shared library instead of as an object.
 - `UNREALSDK_EXPORTING` - If set, compiles with dll exports.
 Useful to make a custom shared library with different initialization.

+# Shared Library Helpers
+The sdk contains a decent amount of internal state, meaning it's not possible to inject twice into the same process.
+At it's simplest, any detours on unreal functions will change their signatures, so a second instance won't be able to find them again.
+If two programs both want to use the sdk in the same game process, they will have to link against the shared library.

+In order to allow cross-compiler ABI compatibility, the exported functions use a pure C interface.
+Since the sdk heavily relies on C++ features (e.g. heavy template usage), it's impractical to export everything this way.
+Instead, it only exports the bare minimum functions which interact with internal state.
+Some of these rely on private wrapper functions, which do things like decompose strings into pointer + length, in which case the public functions are redirected as required.

 # Running Builds
 As previously mentioned, the sdk can be configured to create a shared library.
 This is useful when